Barrett Watten (ad6155)

 Biography:

-Barrett Watten is Professor of English at Wayne State University.
-He is the author of The Constructivist Moment: From Material Text to Cultural Poetics (2004 René Wellek Prize, ACLA) and Questions of Poetics: Language Writing and Consequences (University of Iowa Press, 2016), as well as numerous volumes of poetry, including Frame (1971-1990), Bad History, Progress/Under Erasure, and Zone (1973–2021).
-With Carrie Noland, he co-edited Diasporic Avant-Gardes: Experimental Poetics and Cultural Displacement (Palgrave, 2008); and with Lyn Hejinian, he is coeditor of A Guide to Poetics Journal: Writing in the Expanded Field, 1982-98 and Poetics Journal Digital Archive (Wesleyan University Press, 2013/15).
+Barrett Watten is Professor of English at Wayne State University, an internationally recognized poet and award-winning critic.
+He is the author of The Constructivist Moment: From Material Text to Cultural Poetics (Wesleyan UP; 2004 René Wellek Prize, ACLA) and Questions of Poetics: Language Writing and Consequences (U Iowa P, 2016), as well as numerous volumes of poetry, including Frame (1971-1990), Bad History, and Progress/Under Erasure.
+With Carrie Noland, he co-edited Diasporic Avant-Gardes: Experimental Poetics and Cultural Displacement (Palgrave, 2008); and with Lyn Hejinian, he is coeditor of A Guide to Poetics Journal: Writing in the Expanded Field, 1982-98 and Poetics Journal Digital Archive (Wesleyan UP, 2013/15).
 In 2022–23, he produced Grand Piano TV, a ten-part online reading series with the ten authors of The Grand Piano: An Experiment in Collective Autobiography, San Francisco, 1975–1980 (available at bit.ly/3S7f7ae).
+In 2024–25, a bilingual selection will be published in English and Russian: Not This: Selected Writings/Не то: Избранные тексты; followed by a volume of recent and recovered work from Chax Press (Tucson, AZ): Zone (1973–2021).

 Research interest(s)/area of expertise: